MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 ## You can't access your Fabric items

+You've opened Microsoft Fabric.
+You see the landing page but can't access any of the Fabric items.

 ## Cause: You don't have a Fabric capacity

+A Fabric (Free) license isn't the only thing that you need to access Fabric items.
 If you're using a Power BI Premium capacity, Microsoft Fabric items aren't supported.
+You need a Fabric capacity.

 ### Solution: Purchase or trial a Fabric capacity